youssefhusain/project-Data-Exploration-Freelancer-Analysis/Report/youssef_take_away.md

 ---

 ## 1. Profile Picture: First Impressions Matter
-Your profile picture is the first thing clients see, and it plays a significant role in building trust.
-According to a [LinkedIn study](https://business.linkedin.com/talent-solutions/blog/2014/12/5-things-you-didnt-know-about-your-linkedin-profile-picture), profiles with professional photos are **14 times more likely to be viewed**.
+Your profile picture is the first thing clients see, and it plays a significant role in building trust. , profiles with professional photos are **14 times more likely to be viewed**.

 - Use a high-quality photo with good lighting that looks professional.
 - Ensure the background is clean or blurred to focus on your face.